 - Make it easier for users to work with widgets by avoiding the need to look for specific properties throughout the widget designer or having to know precise property values

 - Lower the risk of errors when configuring widgets

 Keep in mind that even if you set predefined values for properties, they may also be edited at a later point in time and are not hard-coded.
 That is, you can still edit all these properties per widget in the widget designer.

 You predefine properties of all Sitefinity CMS widgets, as well as of dynamic content widgets and widgets you implemented from scratch.

-NOTE: You can set property values for both MVC and Web Forms widgets.
+NOTE: You can set property values for MVC widgets.

 Set the property values

 You predefine values for widget properties in Advanced settings.
 Each property consists of: